 WE WILL identify smart ways of assisting council tenants to report repairs and contact the council for assistance.

-WE WILL work with city planners to ensure smart solutions and innovation are embedded in new projects and programmes.
+WE WILL work with city planners to ensure innovation are embedded in new projects and programmes.